amplab/training/ampcamp/succinct.md

 of interesting queries directly on the compressed RDD.

 ## Querying Succinct RDDs

+we'll
+take a look at how we can query _compressed wikipedia articles_ using Succinct's key-value API.

 Lets start querying our new compressed RDD.
 One of the key operations on compressed RDDs in Succinct is `search(query)` -- similar to the filter